thetizzo/git-cop/README.md

 - Use a [Git rebase workflow](http://www.bitsnbites.eu/a-tidy-linear-git-history) instead of a Git merge workflow.
-- Use `git commit --fixup` when fixing a previous commit, addressing pull request feedback, etc., and don't need to modifiy the original commit message.
+- Use `git commit --fixup` when fixing a previous commit, addressing code review feedback, etc., and don't need to modifiy the original commit message.
-- Use `git commit --squash` when fixing a previous commit, addressing pull request feedback, etc., and want to combine multiple commit messages into a single commit message. *Avoid using squash to blindly combine multiple commit messages without editing them into a single, coherant message.*
+- Use `git commit --squash` when fixing a previous commit, addressing code review feedback, etc., and want to combine multiple commit messages into a single commit message. *Avoid using squash to blindly combine multiple commit messages without editing them into a single, coherant message.*
-- Use `git rebase --interactive` when cleaning up commit history, order, messages, etc. This should be done prior to submitting a pull request or when pull request feedback has been addressed and you are ready to rebase onto `master`.
+- Use `git rebase --interactive` when cleaning up commit history, order, messages, etc. This should be done prior to submitting a code review or when code review feedback has been addressed and you are ready to rebase onto `master`.
 - Use `git push --force-with-lease` instead of `git push --force` when pushing changes after an interactive rebasing session.
 - Avoid checking in development-specific configuration files (add to `.gitignore` instead).
 - Avoid checking in sensitive information (i.e. security keys, passphrases, etc).
 - Avoid "WIP" (a.k.a.
-"Work in Progress") commits and/or pull requests.
+"Work in Progress") commits and/or code review labels.
 Be confident with your code and collegues' time.
 Use branches, stashes, etc. instead -- share a link to a feature branch diff if you have questions/concerns during development.
 - Avoid using [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 This practice leads to complicated project cloning, deployments, maintenance, etc. Use separate repositories to better organize and split out this work.
 Sophisticated package managers, like